carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 ## How to get it

 Currently, there are three ways to obtain the kit.
-For timely updates, be sure to install the kit as Sketch Shared Library.
+For timely updates, install the kit as Sketch Shared Library.
+Please make sure your Sketch App is version 53 or above.

 <grid-wrapper col_lg="8" flex="true" bleed="true">
 <clickable-tile